tuk90/RemehaHome-Domoticz/README.md

 5. Domestic Hot Water Temperature
 6. Energy Consumption
 7. gasCalorificValue
-8. zoneMode (read only, will be adjustable in the near future)
+8. zoneMode
 9. waterPressureToLow (alarm)

 ## Usage
 The plugin fetches data from the Remeha Home API and updates the corresponding Domoticz devices.
-Additionally, you can set the room temperature setpoint using the "Setpoint" device.
+The room temperature can be set using the "Setpoint" device, it will set the zoneMode to TemporaryOverride except when the zoneMode is set to Manual.
+The zoneMode can be used to set the zoneMode to the following modes: Scheduling, Manual, TemporaryOverride, FrostProtection

 ## Support
 For any issues or questions, please open an issue on the [GitHub repository](https://github.com/tuk90/RemehaHome-Domoticz).